MARTIMM/gnome-gtk3/Design-docs/Design.md

 end note

-class SomeGxxxClassTop {
+class SomeFooClassTop {
   BUILD()
   _fallback()
   native-object-ref()
   native-object-unref()
 }

-note left of SomeGxxxClassTop
+note left of SomeFooClassTop
   <b>BUILD()</b> handles this classes options
   to create a specialized native object.
 It uses <b>set-native-object()</b> to store it.